tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 //create a query
 CREATE OR REPLACE QUERY q1a () SYNTAX v3 {

-  // select from a node pattern-- symbolized by ()
+  // select from a node pattern-- symbolized by (),
+  //":Account" is the label of the vertex type Account, "a" is a binding variable to the matched node.
   // v is a vertex set variable, holding the selected vertex set v = SELECT a
       FROM (a:Account);